 Holds may be placed on most materials.
 There is no charge for holds.
 Patrons may place holds themselves on the online catalog at https://mcpl.evergreenva.org/eg/opac/home using their library card barcode and the PIN in their record or by asking staff to place holds on their behalf.

 If no other patron has requested a book, audiobook, or magazine, the items may be renewed for one additional 3-week loan period.
 If no other patron has requested a DVD, DVDs may be renewed for one additional 2-week loan period.

 During regular library hours, materials may be renewed by phone or by coming to the library.
 Patrons who obtain a PIN may renew materials, which are not on hold for other patrons, online via the MCPL website.

-Patrons must pay the replacement cost for lost or seriously damaged items.
+MCPL no longer charges fines for late material; however, patrons must pay the replacement cost for lost or seriously damaged items.
 After payment, the patron may keep the item.

 The fee for replacement of a lost library card is $1.50.
 Damaged library cards due to normal wear and tear may be replaced at no cost.